Samsung/tizen-docs/docs/application/dotnet/guides/account/data-sync.md

     </privileges>
     ```

-2. To use the methods and properties of the Tizen.Account.SyncManager namespace, include it in your application:
+2. To use the methods and properties of the `Tizen.Account.SyncManager` namespace, include it in your application:

     ```csharp
     using Tizen.Account.SyncManager;
     ```

-> **Note**
+> [!NOTE]
 > To use the features of the [Tizen.Account.SyncManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.SyncManager.html) namespace, the service application must first [set the callbacks](#set_callback).
 A UI application cannot initialize or set callback methods through the [Tizen.Account.SyncManager.SyncAdapter](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.SyncManager.SyncAdapter.html) class.
 Instead, the UI application must call the methods of the [Tizen.Account.SyncManager.SyncClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.SyncManager.SyncClient.html) class to request sync operations from the service application.

 <a name="set_callback"></a>
-## Setting Sync Adapter Callbacks
+## Set Sync Adapter Callbacks

 To set callbacks in your Sync Adapter service application that your UI application can call to request sync operations:

 1. Set up event handlers for starting and stopping data synchronization.
 When the `StartSyncCallback()` callback of the [Tizen.Account.SyncManager.SyncAdapter](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.SyncManager.SyncAdapter.html) class is invoked, the predefined data sync process is performed inside the callback method.
-The `CancelSyncCallback()` callback works in a similar way and cancels the data sync process.
+The `CancelSyncCallback()` callback works in a similar way and cancels the data sync process:

     ```csharp
     static bool StartSyncCallback(SyncJobData data)